Louise de La Vallière: Death of her son

-Aged thirteen, Vermandois joined the libertine circles of Philippe, Chevalier de Lorraine.
-After numerous scandals, the King exiled and briefly imprisoned him in Normandy.
+Aged thirteen, Vermandois joined the libertine circles of Philippe, Chevalier de Lorraine, the lover of Monsieur.
+After numerous scandals, the king exiled and briefly imprisoned him in Normandy.
 La Vallière was distressed by her son's fate.
 On his own request, Vermandois was then deployed to the Spanish Netherlands.
 Only sixteen, combat took a toll on him; he developed a fever and died on 18 November 1683.
-In the 18th century, people speculated that Vermandois was the Man in the Iron Mask, declared dead but imprisoned for life.
-At the time, no one doubted that he had died, and he was mourned publicly for his great potential.
+In the 18^{th} century, people speculated that Vermandois was the Man in the Iron Mask, declared dead but imprisoned for life.
+At the time, no one doubted that he had died and he was mourned publicly for his great potential.

-The Prioress was tasked with informing La Vallière of his death, but she met her before finding the right words.
-Seeing her sadness and hesitation, La Vallière (who was aware of her son's illness but not of its gravity) said, ‘I understand well’ and went to the chapel to pray.
+The prioress was tasked with informing La Vallière of his death, but she met her before finding the right words.
+Seeing her sadness and hesitation, La Vallière (who was aware of her son's illness but not of its gravity) said, "I understand well" and went to the chapel to pray.
 She was never seen to cry for her son, nor did she talk about her grief.
 A friend advised her that crying could relieve her and that God did not forbid nuns to grieve.
-‘One must sacrifice everything; it is for myself that I must weep’, she answered, referring to her sin of having children out of wedlock.
-In November 1685, her son-in-law died of smallpox, and La Vallière was again ‘firm and resigned’.
+"One must sacrifice everything; it is for myself that I must weep", she answered, referring to having children out of wedlock.

+In November 1685, her son-in-law died of smallpox, and La Vallière was again "firm and resigned".
 Lair argues that this was another form of penance: she refused the usual comforts of mourning people to increase the pain caused by her losses.
 The next year, her mother died; it is unknown how this affected her.